Super Rugby: Crusaders thump woeful Chiefs 57-28

 They are clearly the front-runners to win another title and, with men such as Kieran Read and Sam Whitelock to come back, are only going to improve.
 All Black hooker Codie Taylor, on at halftime for his first game back, scored two tries in an inspirational performance as if to reinforce the point.

 Wing George Bridge was rested for this one but his replacement Sevu Reece, on debut for the Crusaders, was inspired and a threat every time he got the ball.
-Reece's tackle on opposite Etene Nanai-Seturo in the second half was truly brutal.
+Reece's tackle on Solomon Alaimalo in the second half was truly brutal.

 Reece had willing partners in centre Jack Goodhue and fullback Will Jordan, but virtually all the Crusaders ran with intent and intelligence, and after an early wobble when prop Joe Moody left the field with an ankle injury – another problem for an All Black who is sadly used to them these days – the defending champions ran in five first-half tries to lock the door.